The Michigan Early Childhood Budget Tracker was last updated October 3, 2025. A PDF download of this information is available here.

 • Part-day options increased to $5,304.

 Maintains $28 million for transportation costs.
 Adds language requiring MiLEAP to develop parameters to provide reimbursement for parent or guardian provided transportation.
 Concurs with Governor.
-Maintains funding at $28 million but provides reimbursement authority for parent or guardian provided transportation to the ISD or consortium of ISDs.
+Maintains funding at $28 million but provides ISD with reimbursement authority for parent or guardian-provided transportation.
+Concurs with Governor.

 Early Identification & Intervention (Early On) – Section 54d

-Executive Recommendation As Passed by the Senate As Passed by the House Conference
+Executive Recommendation As Passed by the Senate As Passed by the House Passed by the Legislature

 Maternal & Child Health

-Executive Recommendation As passed by the Senate As passed by the House* Conference
+Executive Recommendation As passed by the Senate As passed by the House Passed by the Legislature

 Maintains $5 million for local collaboratives to improve and coordinate maternal and infant health as a part of the perinatal quality collaborative.
-Concurs with Governor
+Concurs with Governor.
+House removes $5 million; eliminates Perinatal Quality Collaboratives.
+Concurs with Governor.

 Maintains $10 million to support hospital improvements in maternal safety and outcomes; including focusing on pregnancy-associated injury and death, racial disparities, and substance use disorder.
-Concurs with Governor
+Concurs with Governor.
+House removes $10 million; eliminates hospital improvements in maternal safety and outcomes.
+Concurs with Governor.

-Maintains $2.75 million for rural home visiting program Concurs with Governor.
+Maintains $2.75 million for rural home visiting program.
+Concurs with Governor.
+Concurs with Governor.
+Concurs with Governor.

 Economic Security

-Executive Recommendation As passed by the Senate As passed by the House* Conference
+Executive Recommendation As passed by the Senate As passed by the House Passed by the Legislature

 Apprenticeships